aws-solutions/media-services-application-mapper/docs/INSTALL.md

 There are two recommended ways to disable anonymous operational metrics.

+#### Disable the EventBridge Rule

+This is the least complicated way to disable anonymous metrics after you have installed the stacks.
+You can disable and enable metrics using this method without updating or changing the installation process.
+* Navigate to the EventBridge console
+* Find the EventBridge rule starting with the stack name and `ReportMetrics` in the name

+By default the rule will be set to run every 24 hours.
+You can select the rule and click the disable button at the top right of the page.

 #### Update the Mappings in the Core Template

-Change the Mapping shown below so the value of the `Data` key is `No` and install the template or update an existing stack.
-This will remove the associated Lambda and EventBridge Rule that periodically sends the metrics.
+* Change the Mapping shown below so the value of the `Data` key is `No`
+* Upload and install the template or update an existing stack

 ```
 "Mappings": {